uos/lucia_turtlebot/README.md

 ```

 Now, you can use the "2D Nav Goal" tool in RViz to send navigation goals to the
 first turtlebot.
+If the robot moves to the goal position, you have everything
-You can command the other two turtlebots by opening
+set up correctly.
+You can command the other two turtlebots by opening "Panels"
-"Panels" -> "Tool Properties" and changing the "2D Nav Goal" topic.
+-> "Tool Properties" and changing the "2D Nav Goal" topic.

 Package overview